-Tightly woven patchwork, usually compiled of leaves, stems and roots, are known as thatch.
+Tightly woven patchwork, usually compiled of leaves, stems and roots, are known as thatch, which generally leaves your lawn feeling sponge-like, as well as appears to dry quickly.
 When thatch becomes too thick, it can prevent new growing grass from finding the water and nutrients it needs.

 Lawn should be de-thatched during cooler weather and never when soil is wet, or in the heat of the summer.
 Performing several treatments is usually necessary before lawn is de-thatched sufficiently.